 - Posthumous Character

 Apostle MisahaApostle Sanaki's grandmother and direct predecessor who signed the Laguz Emancipation Act.
 She was more beloved by her people than any apostle before or after her.
 Rumors that her assasination was orchestrated by the heron tribe resulted in the Serenes Massacre.
-After meeting with her ancestor, Lehran, she decided to publicly reveal Begnion's greatest secret: that she, her predecessors, and her young heir were in fact branded.
+After meeting with her ancestor, Lehran, Misaha decided to publicly reveal Begnion's greatest secret: that she, her predecessors, and her young heir were in fact Branded.
 The Imperial Senate, led by Lekain, ordered her assasination for fear of what would happen to their power and credibility if that knowledge became public.

 - 100% Adoration Rating: Among the common citizenry by all accounts.
 They loved her so much that a rumor was all they needed to commit genocide in her name.